 “What is your full onboarding process and if you have one, can you provide us with the steps and what they look like?”

 The whole advantage of an MSP is to utilize the experience and specialization from years of IT support and service experience.
-Your next managed service provider should be able to provide your team with a comprehensive outline of the onboarding process.
+A trusted managed service provider should always be able to provide your team with a comprehensive outline of the onboarding process.
 This process takes time, so depending on the size of your business, it can range from 2 weeks to 4 weeks.

 “What type of documentation and reporting software does your team plan to use?
 Step me through the process of how you plan on documenting our network?”